State Park Camping

 • Backcountry parks have primitive camping sites.

-Tips for state park camping
+Tips for State Park camping

-Plan ahead.
+Plan ahead

-Not all state parks have campgrounds; some have only day use areas.
+Not all State Parks have campgrounds; some have only day use areas.
 Be sure to check ahead to make sure that you can camp where you think you can camp!

-Make reservations.
+Make reservations

-Many state parks accept reservations.
+Many State Parks accept reservations.
 If you know the dates of your trip, it's a good idea to reserve in advance.
 Most parks have "first-come, first served" sites as well, but they fill up quickly during the busy season.

 U.S. State Park facts

-How many state parks are there?
+How many State Parks are there?

-There are more than 6000 state parks in the United States - with more than 200 000 campsites.
+There are more than 6000 State Parks in the United States - with more than 200 000 campsites.

-truck and trailer in grassy campground
+A dark truck and a white trailer in a grassy campground with trees

-Which state park is the oldest?
+Which State Park is the oldest?

-The oldest U. S. state park is Niagara Falls State Park in New York State.
+The oldest U. S. State Park is Niagara Falls State Park in New York State.
 It was established in 1885.

 Indian Springs State Park in Georgia has been a public park for even longer - since 1825 - but it wasn't an official State Park till 1931.